Georgia–South Ossetia border: History

 In the late 1980s with the advent of perestroika and glasnost under Mikhail Gorbechev tensions rose between the Ossetians and Georgians, with the Ossetians pushing for full ASSR status.
 As tensions rose there violent clashes between Georgians and Ossetians in Tshkhinvali in late 1989.
 In December 1990 Georgian President Zviad Gamsakhurdia abolished South Ossetia's autonomous status, sparking the 1991–1992 South Ossetia War.
 Meanwhile, Georgia declared its independence in April 1991.
 After fierce fighting and some 1,000-2,000 deaths a ceasefire was signed in 1992, leaving the territory of the former South Ossetia AO divided between Ossetian and Georgian held areas.

 Tensions increased following the election of Mikheil Saakashvili as Georgian President in 2004, with Saakashvili vowing to restore Georgian control over the breakaway regions of Abkhazia, Ajaria and South Ossetia.
 In 2008 Georgia attempted to wrest back South Ossetia, sparking a war with Russia which ended with Georgia's defeat and the expansion of Ossetian control to the full territory of the former South Ossetia AO.

 Following the war Russia recognised the independence of both South Ossetia and Abkhazia.
 Since 2009 Russian and Ossetian troops have begun unilaterally demarcating the Georgia–South Ossetia border on the ground with fences and signs, in a process known as 'borderization'.
 Georgia rejects the process as illegal, and is especially concerned as it claims that the border is being extended beyond the boundaries of the former South Ossetian Autonomous Oblast and into Georgia 'proper'.
 The process has also been criticised as it has divided local people from their lands which fall on the 'wrong' side of the line, and the increased militarisation has impeded cross-border movement.

 Border crossings

-There are currently no legal border crossings, with South Ossetia only accessible from the north via Russia.
+There are currently only two operational border crossings between Georgia and South Ossetia.
+Both are only accessible for South Ossetian residents approved by the South Ossetian authorities, as well as Georgian citizens invited by a South Ossetian resident from either the Leningor district or Dzau district.
+It is unknown whether or not, traveling further than these districts is allowed.

+They are open from the 20th to the 30th day of each month, from 09:00 to 19:00 Moscow time.

+Razdakhan

+Located between the city of Odzisi and Mosabruni (in Georgian: მოსაბრუნი) or Razdakhan (in Ossetian: Раздæхæн; in Russian: Раздахан), this border crossing serves the residents of the Leningor district.

+Sinaguro

+Located between the city of Perevi and Sinaguro, this border crossing serves the residents of the Dzau district.